mieweb/datavis-glide/doc/md/getting_started.md

 ```
 $ make setup
 $ make datavis

+$ make tests
+$ make serve
 ```

 Make is also used to generate documentation, build & run tests, and other stuff.
+See the [Development section](development/index.md) for lots more information about pre-requisites, building DataVis, and running the local data server.

 ## Installation